 Gartner has recently published an article about upcoming data and analytics trends that will shape industries worldwide.
 The article’s opening argues that traditional analytics techniques rely heavily on large amounts of historical data hence could become obsolete due to the impact of the COVID-19 pandemic.

 Forward-looking data and analytics teams are moving away from traditional AI techniques.
 However, moving away from traditional AI techniques that rely on “big” data to a class of analytics that requires less data can be pretty challenging.
-Still, Gartner says that these 10 data and analytic trends will surely make that transition smoother.
+Still, Gartner says that these 10 data and analytics trends will surely make that transition smoother.

 So, let’s look at these trends and see what else is on the horizon in the coming years.